 Now a haven for wildlife, music fans may know it from the Smiths’ song Cemetery Gates.

-If you’d like a more residential area for your stay in Manchester, with a thriving community, Chorlton ticks all the boxes, and there is a good mix of accommodation, including self-catering.
+If you’d like a more residential area for your stay in Manchester, with a thriving community, Chorlton ticks all the boxes.
+Accommodation is limited to a few hotels and some self-catering.